 Of course, you might also want to don the best cycling jerseys when wearing bib shorts, otherwise you'll end up looking like a mug.
 To further improve your looks, you can also wear the best cycling sunglasses: these also have the added benefit of protecting your eyes from debris and glare.
 Don't want to get lost when out on the road?
 Get a GPS bike computer.
 Easy as that.

-The best bib shorts for cycling, in order of preference
+The best bib shorts for cycling that we've tried

 As soon as you don the Le Col Pro Blackout Bib Shorts, you'll feel like you want to jump on the saddle and ride straight away.
 Just like any other Le Col product, the Pro Blackout Bib Shorts radiate quality and even the box it comes in feels like meticulously crafted and handled with care.